 Our open-plan room at The Chamberlain was very generous, with an ample sitting-room area, study, small balcony, bedroom and decent-sized bathroom, all paying homage to the hotel’s original architectural charm and period features.
 The property has recently undergone a facelift – we’d agree with the many that said it was much needed – which has been executed stunningly.
 Although we did find the original Art Deco vibe of the furniture, even though it was looking a little tired, somewhat charming.
 Still, kudos to the designers who, while installing a much more contemporary feel throughout the hotel, have done well to capture the glamour of old Hollywood, matched with the sophistication of today’s tastemakers.

-The rooftop pool is small, but provides welcome relief from the heat, while the breakfasts, served in the ground-floor restaurant, are beautifully presented.
-As for dinner… we still have pangs of guilt about ordering a take-away pizza and passing out before it was delivered.
+The rooftop pool is rather small but perfectly well formed – there are much better hotel pools across the city for sunbathing and frolicking, but it provides welcome relief from the California heat.
+Breakfast served in the ground-floor restaurant here at The Chamberlain is beautifully presented and its portions large.
+And as for dinner… we still have pangs of guilt about ordering one of their renowned pizzas for room service and then passing out before it was delivered.

 Right on time

 Head across the roundabout and down Westmount Drive and in two minutes you’ll experience the delights of Santa Monica Boulevard.
 We won’t tell you where you need to go to enjoy what OutThere West Hollywood has to offer (for fear of leading you astray).
 All you have to do is just follow your nose and remember how to get back to the hotel!